 The modern is a simple cut to achieve if you plan to cut your dog yourself and is quite low maintenance to maintain.

 The lamb cut features a smooth, rounded style free of corners or sharp edges.
 Dogs of other breeds may also have this style.

 The Lion Cut, also known as the Continental Clip where Poodles are concerned, is one of the American Kennel Club’s (AKC) accepted haircuts for showing this breed.

-The lion cut is meant to make your Goldendoodle dog look like a lion with shaved legs, shoulders, and tail but with a fluffy head, chest and stomach.
+This haircut is meant to make your dog look like a lion with shaved legs, shoulders, and tail but with a fluffy head, chest and stomach.